emacsorphanage/popwin/README.md

 Customization
 -------------

-Please do `M-x customize-group RET popwin RET`.
+Please do `M-x customize-group RET popwin RET` and `M-x customize-variable RET popwin:special-display-config RET`.
 See the header of `popwin.el`, source code, and docstrings for more information.

 ### Default Keymap